Snowden's favoured secure email provider Lavabit reboots

 While Levison also released the open souce Magma mail server for DIME, graphical messaging clients for operating systems such as macOS, Windows, Linux and Android still need to be developed.

-It is possible to use existing mail clients such as Mozilla Thunderbird and Microsoft Outlook, Outlook Express and Windows Live Mail with DIME's Trustful mode, however.
+It is possible to use existing mail clients such as Mozilla Thunderbird and Microsoft Outlook, Outlook Express and Windows Live Mail with DIME's Trustful mode.